MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab2_Create_a_simple_Customer_Journey.md

 1. If necessary open the Dynamics 365 Marketing Application.

-2. Using the navigation on the left, select **Marketing emails** under the Marketing Execution group
+2. Using the navigation on the left, change the Area to **Outbound marketing** and select **Marketing emails** under the Marketing execution group.

 3. Locate and open the **Introduction to Chairs** marketing email.